Blaine Gabbert: 2012 season

 Going into 2012, Gabbert had a new head coach in Mike Mularkey.
 Gabbert threw for a then career-high 260 passing yards in the Jaguars' 2012 regular season opener against the Minnesota Vikings, along with two touchdowns and a career-high 96.1 quarterback rating.
 Despite his strong performance, the Jaguars lost 26–23 in overtime.
 In Week 3, a 22–17 victory over the Indianapolis Colts, Gabbert threw a career-high 80-yard touchdown pass to Cecil Shorts.
 Gabbert struggled in the following weeks, including a loss to the Chicago Bears, in which he threw two interceptions and fumbled once.
 Both interceptions were returned for touchdowns and the Jaguars lost 41–3.
 Against the Oakland Raiders, Gabbert tore the labrum in his non-throwing shoulder during the second quarter, and he was replaced by Chad Henne.
 Before being knocked out of the game, Gabbert completed eight of 12 passes for 110 yards, including a 42-yard touchdown pass.
 The following week, while playing against the Green Bay Packers, Gabbert passed for over 300 yards for the first time in his career, and completed 27–of–49 attempts for 303 yards in a 24–15 loss.

 Gabbert was placed on injured reserve on November 21, 2012, officially ending his season.
 He was listed as having suffered a right forearm injury.
 The team cited in an official press release that Gabbert had also been playing with a torn labrum in his left shoulder that would require surgery.

 2013 season

 Gabbert returned for the 2013 season under new head coach Gus Bradley, but played only three games, finishing with just one touchdown and seven interceptions.
 He started the season nursing a broken thumb that occurred during a pre-season game.
-During the season opener, he suffered a lacerated right hand, which required 15 stitches and prevented him from playing the following week against the Oakland Raiders.
+During the season opener, he suffered a lacerated right hand, which required 15 stitches and prevented him from playing the following week against the Raiders.
 On October 6, in the third quarter against the St. Louis Rams, Gabbert injured his hamstring, forcing him out of the game.